corda/corda-runtime-os/docs/configuration/configuration_management_process_flow.md

 For each message, the DB worker creates a corresponding `ConfigEntity` and `ConfigAuditEntity`, and attempts to persist them to the database.
 The only non-technical reason the update might fail is [optimistic locking](https://docs.jboss.org/hibernate/orm/4.0/devguide/en-US/html/ch05.html#d0e2225).
-The `config` table contains a `version` column, and configuration update requests for which the `version` field does not match the current version in the database are rejected.
+The `config` table contains a `version` column, and configuration update requests for which the `version` field does not exactly match the current version in the database are rejected (the database increments the `version` field for each successful update automatically).

 ## Publication of configuration updates by the DB worker

 If the database tables are updated successfully, the DB worker then publishes a message to the `config` topic.
-This message follows the `Configuration` Avro schema:
+The message's key is the section of the configuration that is updated, and the message itself follows the `Configuration` Avro schema:

 ```
 {